ThisoeCode/stm32_timer/README.md

 You can try build one following my [log](#building-log).

+I also noted some [background story](#afterword) of mine!

 ## Functionalities

 ### Main features
-- Countdown, and alarm when time is up;
+- Countdown, alarm when time is up;
 - Start counting up if is set to `00:00`;
-- Pause and continue countdown/up freely;
+- Pause and continue freely;
 - Remembers last time set.

 ### Particular details